 - If not selected for the fellowship, what are your plans for the next few years?

 The online application asks for a resume.
-Your resume should be concise and up-to-date in a pdf format.
-Name the file as firstname-resume.
+Your resume should be concise and up-to-date, and should be uploaded in a pdf format.

 We ask for a 60-second video where you tell us your vision.
 Choose an area which you want to influence in the future.
 It could be a community, a geographical area, a state, an age group, a governance entity, the country, entire world, or anything.
 In the video, mention the chosen area of influence and your vision for it.
 For example, you could choose ‘K-12 children’, ‘Urban India’, ‘Judicial System’ etc. as your area and present your vision for your work.
 A clear identification of the area of influence will help you in the application process.
 Be futuristic, be bold.

 You can record the video through a webcam or smartphone to reduce the size of the video.
 Once recorded, upload the video to an online repository, such as Google Drive or YouTube, and provide the link on the given space in the application form.